Zayne-sprague/Deductive_Additivity_for_Planning_of_Natural_Language_Proofs/README.md

 The existing config files should match what was tested in the paper, bm25, gpt3_raw, gpt3_trained, scsearch, and simcse.

 Most experiments will have an output flag `-o` which takes in a subpath to use to store all information about the experiment.
 You can find the output in `multi_type_search/output/{-o flag subpath}`.
-You can specific `-f` to overwrite existing subpaths, otherwise it will fail if an existing folder is already there.
+You can use the `-f` flag to overwrite existing subpaths; otherwise it will fail if an existing folder is already there.

 ### Intrinsic Embedding Representations